Skip to content

 4) Draw Line VE

-1. On the Line menu, click Line and select point V as the starting point.
+1. Click Line and select point V as the starting point

-6. Use the TEXT command to label the endpoint as E.
+6. Use Text to label the endpoint as E

 Line VE